This article first appeared in Alternet.

 The labia are fused into what looks like a scrotum, complete with two pads of fatty tissue that resemble testes.
 In addition, the clitoris is elongated to the point that it is nearly the size of a male’s penis and is likewise fully erectile.
 Astonishingly, females mate and give birth through the long, narrow canal running down the center of this “pseudopenis.”
 During mating it retracts much like a shirt sleeve being pushed up, and during birth it stretches so much that it looks like a water balloon.
 “From a human perspective, the process can be thought of as giving birth through an unusually large penis,” says Frank.

 Even Andrea Dworkin would cringe, but for Ray Dalio, this is the description of the ideal Bridgewater employee.
 Dalio is a major Republican donor—he gave $2 million to the Republican convention in 2008 where Sarah Palin made her debut—and he’s a self-described bow hunter who kills Cape Buffalo and wart hogs.
-Besides the fact that spotted hyenas live in warthog burrows and generally get along fine with them, Ray Dalio sees himself and his fellow hedge fund billionaires as the spotted hyenas of the gh –and he’s just as successful, by his own boasting: “Like the hyenas attacking the wildebeest, successful people might not even know if or how their pursuit of self-interest helps society, but it typically does.”
+Besides the fact that spotted hyenas live in warthog burrows and generally get along fine with them, Ray Dalio sees himself and his fellow hedge fund billionaires as the spotted hyenas of the human food chain –and he’s just as successful, by his own boasting: “Like the hyenas attacking the wildebeest, successful people might not even know if or how their pursuit of self-interest helps society, but it typically does.”

 And yet, as Robin Meadows writes in the Smithsonian Zoogoer, hyenas are the only known species who get erections as “a submissive gesture” to the dominant female.